Annual Report to Parliament on the Administration of the Privacy Act 2013-2014

 2. Statistics report

-The statistics report for the period of April 1, 2012 to March 31, 2013, is included at the end of this chapter as well as Appendix A.
+The statistics report for the period of April 1, 2013 to March 31, 2014, is included at the end of this chapter.

 3. Requests received

-The ATIP Office has received seven privacy requests and two were outstanding from the previous period.
-All nine requests were processed during the period covered by this report.
+The ATIP Office has received nine privacy requests and none were outstanding from the previous period.
+Eight requests were processed during the period covered by this report and one was carried over to the next reporting period.
+The eight requests were processed within the thirty days limit.

 5. Use and disclosure